ezequielabregu/code-that-sounds/book-kanban.md

 - Check Mermaid diagrams legibility
 - make Game of Life in Pure Data (take reference from the current Python version)
 - Check Creative Aplications section.
 Sometimes are quite long.
 Don't sell smoke!
+  - Some code examples don't have Creative application section.
+Check it.
 - Change Pure Data to Pd in the book.
 - Check and change chapter's name in index.qmd book map.